ccrownhill/riscv_cpu/README.md

   * `TabRemove.py` to format code correctly
   * ...

+* `memtest`: test bench to test caching in isolation from rest of CPU; SystemVerilog modules are not up-to-date anymore

-* `SingleCycleCPU`: the single cycle implementation from Lab4 (included just for reference)
+* `SingleCycleCPU`: the single cycle implementation (included just for reference)

 ### Branches

-* `main`: contains pipelined CPU with forwarding and hazard detection along with single level write through caching

-The following were built on top of the pipelined version:

-* `writeback_caching`: implements single level writeback caching
-* `neumann_cache`: implements a split instruction and data cache with a unified main memory
+All of them are pipelined versions with 5 stage pipeline:

-* `neumann_multilevel`: 2 level cache:
+* `main`: 2 level von-Neumann cache:
 	* split instruction and data cache for L1 (with write through)
 	* uses simple write through snooping protocol for cache coherence between the two L1 caches
 	* unified L2 cache (with write back)
 	* Unified main memory

+* `writethrough_caching`: contains pipelined CPU with forwarding and hazard detection along with single level write through caching

+* `writeback_caching`: implements single level writeback caching
+* `neumann_cache`: implements a split instruction and data cache with a unified main memory

 ## Part 1: Single Cycle CPU